 Probably our favourite thing to do in Bogotá was to wander the streets of the colonial district, la Candelaria.
 The plazas, architecture and people are all worth checking out.
 We noticed a military museum with free entry and, of course, everyone talks about the gold museum.
 Keep in mind many of the museums are closed on Sundays.

 Plaza de Bolívar

 The Plaza de Bolívar was a short walk from our hotel and an interesting study in local culture.
-There was a quinceañera photo shoot, a family celebrating a birthday in the plaza with cake, people and vendors all over – especially in the evening.
+There was a quinceañera photo shoot, a family celebrating a birthday in the plaza with cake, people and vendors all over, especially in the evening.
 Each side of this plaza has important buildings including the National Cathedral, Palace of Justice, Capitol building and Palacio Liévano – now city hall.
 The president´s residence is just around the corner too!

 Callejon del Embudo

 We found an alleyway called Callejon del Embudo and made it part of our route whenever possible.
 This is full of hostels, bars that sell a local moonshine called chicha and street art.
-It is an area filled with travelers and activity.
+It is an area filled with travellers and activity.

 Plaza del Chorro de Quevedo

 At the end of Callejon del Embudo you will find Plaza del Chorro de Quevedo.
-Given its location it was also full of cafes, travelers, a cute little lending library and, in the evenings, it became a centre for street performers and socializing.
+Given its location it was also full of cafes, travellers, a cute little lending library and, in the evenings, it became a centre for street performers and socializing.
 One of the best things to do in Bogotá in the evening is to grab a beer and join everyone else on the steps watching the evening’s performances!